 I think a good starting point should be a linear self-analysis & questionnaire: .

-1. Do I genuinely have a size problem?
-Or is there a psychological component that needs to be addressed by a healthcare professional (i.e. "is it all in my head") ?
+Do I genuinely have a size problem?
+Or is there a psychological component that needs to be addressed by a healthcare professional (i.e. "is it all in my head")?

-3. If my sex life is suffering due to my size, do the potential (and not guaranteed) benefits outweigh the (known) risks?
+If my sex & love life are taking a hit due to my size insecurities, do the possible benefits of Phalloplasty outweigh the known risks?

-5. If I can become as informed as reasonably expected to, am I prepared to go through with the decision and everything it entails?
+If I can become as informed as reasonably expected to, am I prepared to go through with the commitment and everything it entails?

-7. Irrespective of my size, if I'm doing this for my wife/significant-other, is she/he aware of my decision(s), supportive of my decision(s), and reasonably informed on the specifics of my desired procedure?
+Irrespective of my size, if I'm doing this for my partner(s) or significant other (or for purposes of "sexploration"), is she/he aware of my decision(s), supportive of my decision(s), and reasonably informed on the specifics of my desired procedure?

-The decisions made on this forum are not the responsibility of PhalloBoards, but there is a sense of duty to support & nourish a healthy way of thinking on a topic that plagues one of our most common insecurities.
-I also feel that this forum needs to bring attention to the dangers of Body Dysmorphic Disorder which may lead men to undergo phalloplasty needlessly, assuming unnecessary risks.
-Bringing attention to this doesn't mean that we'd begin diagnosing one another, but rather, bringing to light factors that could be affecting our decision-making process.
+The decisions made on this forum are not my responsibility nor the responsibility of the PhalloBoards website.
+With that said, I do have a sense of duty to support & nourish a healthy way of thinking regarding a topic that plagues the insecurities of many men.
+I also feel that this forum needs to bring attention to the dangers of Body Dysmorphic Disorder, which may lead some men to undergo Phalloplasty needlessly, assuming unnecessary risks.
+Bringing attention to this does not mean we should play armchair psychologists, but instead bring to light the factors that could affect our decision-making process.

 Remember, this forum isn't just an information-hub, but it's also a community.
 Let us all embrace positive mental health and informed decision making... and as always, good luck!